static-frame/static-frame/doc/source/new.rst

 0.3.2
 -----------

-``IndexHierarchy.drop_level()`` and related methods have been updated such that negative integers drop innermost levels, and postive integers drop outermost levels.
+``IndexHierarchy.level_drop()`` and related methods have been updated such that negative integers drop innermost levels, and postive integers drop outermost levels.
 This is an API breaking change.

 Fixed missing handling for all-missing in ``Series.dropna``.